 Safeguarding and Child Protection Policy and Procedures

-Date of last Review: 2020
+Date of last Review: September 2023

-Date of next Review: 2021
+Date of next Review: Sept 2024

 This policy can be downloaded as a hard copy by clicking below:

-The governors and staff at Golborne and Maxilla Nursery Schools fully recognise their responsibility for safeguarding children.
+The governors and staff at Golborne and Maxilla Nursery School fully recognise their responsibility for safeguarding children.
 We recognise that all staff, including volunteers, have a full and active part to play in protecting children from harm.

 We understand ‘Safeguarding’ to mean that we will take all reasonable measures to ensure that the risk of harm to children’s welfare is minimised.
 We also understand that where we have any concerns about a child’s welfare we should take all appropriate action to address those concerns by working in full partnership with other agencies.
-We have drawn on the experience and expertise of the school/s staff in shaping our safeguarding policy and will continue to provide opportunities for staff to contribute to the development of the policy.
+We have drawn on the experience and expertise of the school staff in shaping our safeguarding policy and will continue to provide opportunities for staff to contribute to the development of the policy.

-All staff at our school/s believe that a range of other school policies are central to many aspects of our Safeguarding and Child Protection Policy, and this document should therefore be read in conjunction with our policies for: Attendance, Behaviour management, Health & safety, Complaints policy and procedures, Guiding Principles and Equalities Policy, Whistleblowing policy, Code of conduct.
+All staff at our school believe that a range of other school policies are central to many aspects of our Safeguarding and Child Protection Policy, and this document should therefore be read in conjunction with our policies for: Attendance, Behaviour management, Health & safety, Complaints policy and procedures, Guiding Principles and Equalities Policy, Whistleblowing policy, Code of conduct.

-Golborne and Maxilla school/s understand that its work in safeguarding and protecting children must have regard for the national guidance issued by the Secretary of State and should be in line with local guidance and procedures.
-In line with the Governments vision for all services for children and young people and the department for Education Statutory Guidance’ Keeping children Safe in Education’ September 2020.
+Golborne and Maxilla Nursery school understand that its work in safeguarding and protecting children must have regard for the national guidance issued by the Secretary of State and should be in line with local guidance and procedures.
+In line with the Governments vision for all services for children and young people and the department for Education Statutory Guidance’ Keeping children Safe in Education’ September 2022.
 Our Safeguarding and Child Protection Policy has due regard to relevant legislation.
-We ensure that all staff has read Part 1 of the guidance and that they understand that safeguarding and promoting the welfare of children is the responsibility of all staff at the school.
+We ensure that all staff have read Part 1 of the guidance and that they understand that safeguarding and promoting the welfare of children is the responsibility of all staff at the school.
 We ensure that staff who have direct contact with children have also read Appendix A of the guidance.

 We will ensure that our procedures for safeguarding children are compliant with the London Child Protection Procedures produced by the London Safeguarding Children Board.
 Those procedures have been adopted by the Tri-Borough Local Safeguarding Children Board and are available at https://www.londoncp.co.uk/chapters/A_contents.html